 We arrived in Brad as the sunset over the sight of abandoned industrial complexes on the towns fringes.
 The centre was surprisingly pleasant and we headed to the first and only hotel we found.
 They refused to house the bikes other than on the street outside.
 So the next guesthouse was 7km away at a monastery in the northern hills, given the distance covered already this felt like another 150kms.
 Just as we left Brad, on the busy dark road we spotted Mario’s, a motel and bar next to a possibly still active industrial site.
 The lady in heels, short skirt and tight red top suggested this was a place at the opposite end from the monastery scale.
 However the place was pleasant enough and an external stair case meant we could sneak the bikes into the room.
 Dinner was tomorrow’s breakfast of muesli.

 Next day we stopped for the standard cake breakfast to replace the cereal eaten for dinner.
-We left town and headed for the castle at Hunnedoara, a real fairy tale place.
-Just out of Brad we visited Ruda Brad, the locals told us to piss off and leave.
+We left town and we were headed for the castle at Hunnedoara, a real fairy tale place.
+Just as we left Brad we rode through a place called Ruda Brad, but the locals told us to piss off.

 We toured into Deva for bike shops to replace destroyed inner tubes, then down to Hunnedoara just as the skies grew dark and a storm approached, given the vast steel works of the town it was an atmospheric entry.
 The dark sky cover merged into the dark fumes bellowing from the side of the factory, where exposed flames seemed to be licking the whole place to the ground.
 It really was satanic and an indicator of the scale of soviet industry.
 Hunnedoara was home to Corrin castle, the rest of the town was as one might expect a city with decking industry.
 Abandoned buildings, eerie streets and plenty of stares.
 Then finally the great castle rose above the surroundings.
 The rain had held off long enough to store the bikes in the ticket office and get inside.